symfony/symfony-docs/book/doctrine.rst

     By separating the database information into a separate file, you can easily keep different version of the file on each server.

-Now that Doctrine knows about your database, you can have Doctrine create the database for you:
+Now that Doctrine knows about your database, you can have it create the database for you:

 .. code-block:: bash

-    php app/console doctrine:database:create --mapping-type=yml
+    php app/console doctrine:database:create

 Creating an Entity Class
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose you're building an application where products need to be displayed.
 Without even thinking about Doctrine or databases, you already know that
-you need a ``Product`` object to represent your products.
+you need a ``Product`` object to represent those products.
 Create this class
 inside the ``Entity`` directory of your ``AcmeStoreBundle``::

     // src/Acme/StoreBundle/Entity/Product.php